trygve-lie/yocto.js/README.md

 This small library did spinn out of the fact that I saw myself doing a lot of simmilar tasks on lists in different applications.
 I've found myself fetching a lot of generic lists of objects from a server and then wanting to select subsets in them without doing a round trip to the server.
 I've also found myself using localstorage to store these lists and object in the client to reduce round trips to a server.
 So; this small library came out of small needs I had and I found the API used in a tuple space to kinda fit the operations I do.

-There is probably plenty of room to improve both in the API, the code, performance, tests, doc etc, etc so if you have any ideas and feedback on how to make this small library better, please feel free to create an issue or submit a pull request!
+There is probably plenty of room to improve both the API, the code, performance, tests, doc etc, etc so if you have any ideas and feedback on how to make this small library better, please feel free to create an issue, submit a pull request or ping me in any way :)